Nextiva / Blog / Customer Experience

 Offering proactive customer service throughout the touchpoints of the entire lifecycle creates positive customer experiences.
 Providing helpful resources like knowledge base content, tutorials, and FAQs anticipates customer questions and concerns, making the buying process smooth and frictionless.

-Consider offering live chat support during peak business hours to answer questions in real time.
-Creating comprehensive FAQs and self-service resources also empowers potential customers to find solutions independently while showcasing your expertise and building trust.
+Pro tip: Consider offering live chat support during peak business hours to answer questions in real time.
+Creating comprehensive FAQs and self-service resources also empowers the potential customer to find solutions independently while showcasing your expertise and building trust.

 7. Optimize the customer journey with AI, automation, and self-service

 AI-powered chatbots and Intelligent Virtual Agents (IVAs) can provide 24/7 customer support, answering basic inquiries and providing conversational service.
-Automating personalized email sequences based on customer behavior helps provide targeted messages at the right time, eliminating this repetitive manual task.
+Marketing automation like personalized email sequences based on customer behavior helps provide targeted messages at the right time, eliminating this repetitive manual task.

 Self-service options like help center articles and community forums benefit the customer and your business.
-For customers, they provide resources to help them find solutions independently while freeing your team for more complex interactions.
+For customers, they provide resources to help them find solutions independently while freeing your team for the more complex customer interaction.
 For businesses, they improve operational efficiency by helping the same number of customers without increasing headcount.

 YouTube Video